joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

 addition, on iOS there are restrictions on whether files can be backed up and also where files of different purposes can be stored.

-The following summarize how to comply with Apple’s guidelines for file backup and storage.
+The following summarize how to comply with Apple's guidelines for file backup and storage.
 For further information see the next sections.

 - To specify that a file does not need to be backed up and (iOS only) can be